Do You Know How to Write an Email in German? Learning How Will Be a Breeze with This 5-Point Checklist!

 For an email outside of a formal business setting, you can use the greeting Liebe, or “dear.”
 Just make sure to use the correct endings for this one as well, writing Liebe for a woman and Lieber for a man.

 For very informal emails, you can say Hallo! (hello), which is basically the equivalent of opening your email with “Hi!”
+For example, you can say

 What’s the biggest mistake you might make with the opening?
 The adjective endings!
 Make sure you get those right.

-There’s nothing worse than getting off on the wrong foot with your new boss, teacher, employee or professor by making a basic German mistake in the very first section of your email.
+There’s nothing worse than getting off on the wrong foot with your new boss, colleague or teacher by making a basic German mistake in the very first few words of your email.

 For a formal email

 This means not using any slang vocabulary.
-Keep your message brief and to-the-point, and make sure all grammar and vocabulary are correct.
+Keep your message brief and to the point, and make sure all grammar and vocabulary are correct.

 For an informal email